 The All inclusive Go card Offers fantastic Value for people looking for an action-packed trip whereas the Explorer pass offers a more relaxed pace but still great value.

 Most of San Francisco’s top attractions are covered and you can achieve excellent cost savings, along with the usual perks of using a pass.
 Using a Go card to Visit San Francisco will help you see more of the City and fraction of the cost.

 Understanding the Passes

 There are 4 options for the passes.
 It’s worth noting that not all attractions are available on all passes so check the Attractions you REALLY want are available on the Pass you choose.

-The all-inclusive is the Simplest card to understand.
-You simply choose how many days you want the card to be valid for, 1,2,3 or 5 Days, you can then visit as many attractions as you like from a specified list of 26+ Attractions during that period.
+The all-inclusive is the Simplest pass to understand.
+You simply choose how many days you want the pass to be valid for, 1,2,3 or 5 Days, you can then visit as many attractions as you like from a specified list of 26+ Attractions during that period.